Vadim Nemkov: Move to Heavyweight

 On January 17, 2024, Nemkov announced that he was vacating the Bellator Light Heavyweight World Championship and moving up to Heavyweight.

 Nemkov faced 2021 PFL Heavyweight champion Bruno Cappelozza on February 24, 2024, at PFL vs. Bellator.
 He won by arm-triangle submission in the second round.

-After Ante Delija withdrew for unknown reasons, Nemkov was scheduled to face Bellator Light Heavyweight World Champion Corey Anderson in a heavyweight bout for their third meeting on January 25, 2025 at Bellator Champions Series 6 (also marketed as PFL Road to Dubai: Champions Series).
+After Ante Delija withdrew for unknown reasons, Nemkov was scheduled to face Bellator Light Heavyweight World Champion Corey Anderson in a heavyweight bout for their third meeting on January 25, 2025, at Bellator Champions Series 6 (also marketed as PFL Road to Dubai: Champions Series).
 However, on December 15, Anderson stated that the fight was off because he is "too tough of a fight" for Nemkov., and Nemkov instead faced Timothy Johnson.
 He won the fight via a rear-naked choke submission in the first round.

 Professional Fighters League

+PFL Heavyweight Champion

-Nemkov is scheduled to face Renan Ferreira for the vacant PFL Heavyweight Championship on December 13, 2025, at PFL Europe 4.
+Nemkov faced 2023 PFL Heavyweight Tournament winner Renan Ferreira for the inaugural PFL Heavyweight Championship on December 13, 2025, at PFL Europe 4.
+Nemkov won the bout via submission in the first round.

+In his first title defense, Nemkov is scheduled to face Sergey Bilostenniy on November 14, 2026, at PFL Returns to Dubai.